 A few things can help you keep legal fees down.
 First and foremost, the best way to keep legal fees down is to work as amicably as possible with your former partner to resolve as many issues between the two of you as you can.
 You should have an open mind towards negotiation and a fair settlement.
 The quote you receive for legal representation should be substantially lower if you and your spouse agree, or can come close to an agreement, on most issues.
 However, that is certainly not possible in every situation, especially if you have been subjected to abuse or mistreatment.
 If it is not possible for you to come to an agreement with your spouse, prepare yourself.
 The more information you can bring to your divorce lawyer, the better.
 Gather financial documents to bring to your consultation and know what assets and debts exist from your marriage.
 Once you choose your lawyer, find out what documents he or she needs to proceed.
 Doing your homework goes a long way towards keeping fees within your budget.
 Remember, when you hire a divorce lawyer to represent you, you are paying for peace of mind and a weight off your shoulders.

 Our Divorce Lawyers Can Help You

 We are proud of how we stack up on all three considerations and believe our reputation precedes us in the communities where we practice law.
 Morrow Porter Vermitsky & Taylor houses two board-certified specialists in family law.
 We hope that you can meet with us and find our attorneys compatible with you.
 We believe our billing practices are fair and will result in you knowing you have support, knowledge and experience on your side.
-Visit our divorce page for more information and to learn more about protecting your rights in North Carolina.
+Visit our divorce page or contact us for more information and to learn more about protecting your rights in North Carolina.